DasParijat/Ringtail-DE/README.md

 			Using clampf to set boundaries for cur_power rather than custom func</li>
 			<li>(Base Player)
 			The amt of hp rest gives depends on power</li>
+			<li>(Main Menu Background)
+			Added background to main menu, that darkens when not on front_menu, Image is temp but may reflect final product</li>
 		</ul>
 	<li>
 	<li>